 It was shown in \cite{Doran:2011} that the set of Adinkra chromotopologies is equivalent to the set of colored $N$-cubes mod doubly even codes.
 A \textit{code} is a linear subspace of $\mathbb{F}_2^N$.
-A code $C$ is doubly even if every codeword (element of the code) has weight divisible by $4$.
-Every code has a basis since it is a linear subspace of $\mathbb{F}_2^N$.
-The basis, $c_1,c_2,\ldots,c_k$ is called the \textit{generating set}.
-The dimension of the code is $k$, and it is the same for any generating set of a given code.
-For a doubly-even code $C$, $I^N/C$ means that we identify vertices of $I^N$ if they differ by codewords as elements of $\mathbb{F}_2^N$.
-Furthermore, if vertices $v$ and $w$ are identified then the edge of color $I$ incident to $v$ is identified with the edge of color $I$ incident to $w$ for all $I$.
+A code $\mathcal{C}$ is doubly even if every codeword (element of the code) has weight divisible by $4$.
+Every code has a basis since it is a linear subspace of $\mathbb{F}_2^N$, and any basis for $\mathcal{C}$ is called a generating set.
+The dimension of the code is its dimension as $\mathbb{F}_2$-vector space.
+For a doubly even code $\mathcal{C}$, $\mathbb{F}_2/\mathcal{C}$ means that we identify vertices of the $N$-cube if they differ by codewords as elements of $\mathbb{F}_2^N$.
+Furthermore, if the vertex $v$ and the vertex $w$ are identified then, for all $I$, the edge of color $I$ incident to $v$ is identified with the edge of color $I$ incident to $w$.
 That is, the vertices of an Adinkra can be viewed as cosets of a doubly even code in $\mathbb{F}_2^N$.
 In this way, the colored $N$-cube can be thought of as a universal cover for general Adinkra chromotopologies.
-It is in general quite difficult to find doubly-even codes for a given $N$, see \cite{Miller:2013} for an extensive list.
+It is in general quite difficult to find doubly even codes for a given $N$; see \cite{Miller:2013} for an extensive list.

-$R$-symmetry is a symmetry that transforms the supercharges $Q_I$.
+An $R$-symmetry is a symmetry that transforms the supercharges $Q_I$.
 For real $N$-extended supersymmetry, the group of $R$-symmetries is $O(N)$.
-The matrix subgroup of $O(N)$ consisting of permutation matrices corresponds to permuting the $Q_I$.
-The action of the permutation subgroup can easily be seen on an Adinkra by permuting the colors corresponding to the $Q_I$.
+Permutation matrices in $O(N)$ permute the $Q_I$.
+We interpret the action of the permutation subgroup as a permutation action on the colors corresponding to the $Q_I$.
 As noted in \cite{Doran:2011}, it is not clear that for physical significance it is enough to only consider permutation equivalence.
 In the following section we will show that Adinkra chromotopologies describe Riemann surfaces and that these surfaces are invariant under the action of the permutation subgroup.
-The same issues of extending to the entire $R$-symmetry group still exist, but working in a higher dimensional space may provide new methods for approaching the problem.
+The same issues of extending to the entire $R$-symmetry group still exist, but working in a higher-dimensional space may provide new methods for approaching the problem.